 The Main curtain range is defined in Outputs and Temperature screen (Screen 4) and has a default setting of + or - 1.5 degrees F of the set temperature.
 Once the Control has made the full transition from Power to Natural mode (or Tunnel to Natural), each main curtain's control sensor will either open or close the main curtain(s) to try to keep the sensor's temperature within the Main curtain range.
 If the curtain's control sensor temperature goes above the range then the curtain will open.
 If the curtain's control sensor temperature goes below the range then the curtain will close.
 The amount the curtain moves is based upon how far the curtain's control sensor(s) is from the AVERAGE of the Main curtain range.
-If the curtain's control sensor(s) goes more than 8 degrees F ABOVE the AVERAGE of the Main curtain range, the curtains will be given a continuous open signal until the temperature returns to within the Main curtain range.
-If the curtain's control sensor(s) goes more than 8 degrees F BELOW the AVERAGE of the Main curtain range the curtains will be given a continuous close signal until the temperature returns to within the Main curtain range or until the control returns to Power Mode.
+If the curtain's control sensor(s) goes more than 8 degrees F ABOVE the AVERAGE of the Main curtain range, the curtains will be given a continuous open signal until the temperature returns to within the Main curtain range the curtains will be given a continuous close signal until the temperature returns to within the Main curtain range or until the control returns to Power Mode.
 The Control returns to power mode when the main curtain(s) reach the first opening position (see Natural to Power Mode transition).